deanpham98/keras_yolov3/README.md

 # To create a new volume, which will store everything in the directory /var/lib/docker/volumes/<name>/_data
 docker volume create <name>

+# To mount a volume from anywhere in your host machine (not necessarily created as above) to a directory inside the container, use -v flag
+nvidia-docker run -v <volume-path-in-host-machine>:<directory-path-in-container> nguyenkh001/vebits-yolov3:latest

 # To mount a volume in your host machine to your container when running the image
 nvidia-docker run --mount source=<volume-name>,target=<path-in-container> nguyenkh001/vebits-yolov3:latest